 Photography by Michal Koralewski

 Practical Nonduality Exercise: ‘Consciousness is appearing as ______________’

-If you want to turn this insight into a fun little exercise to play with, as your body action figure walks around throughout the day, simply note: “consciousness is appearing as _________” and fill in the blank whatever you see, hear, or experience in any form.
+If you want to turn this insight into a fun exercise to play with, as your body action figure walks around throughout the day, simply note: “consciousness is appearing as _________” and fill in the blank whatever you seem to see, hear, or experience in any form.

 For example, you might note that consciousness is appearing as cars.
 Consciousness is appearing as people.
-Consciousness is appearing as walking.
-Consciousness is appearing as this breath.
+Consciousness is appearing as a body walking.
+Consciousness is appearing as breathing.
 Consciousness is appearing as thinking.
 Consciousness is appearing as stress.
 And so on with all that is seen, thought, heard, felt, smelled, tasted, and touched, moment by moment.